return42/sphkerneldoc/doc/linux_src_doc/drivers/pci/hotplug/rpaphp_core_c.rst

 routine will just return without doing anything, since embedded slots cannot be hotplugged.

-To remove a slot, it suffices to call :c:func:`rpaphp_deregister_slot`.
+To remove a slot, it suffices to call \ :c:func:`rpaphp_deregister_slot`\ .

+..
+This file was automatic generated / don't edit.